soul-script/StrengthLog/README-Technical.md

 ### 5.1. `ContentView.swift` (Main Navigation & Exercise Management)

 - **Purpose:** Main navigation screen, lists exercises, and provides links to features.
+- **Navigation:** Uses `NavigationStack` for proper back button behavior throughout the app.
 - **Functionality:**
-  - `NavigationSplitView` layout.
   - Links to `WorkoutHistoryListView`, `ProgressChartsView`, `DataManagementView`.
   - Lists `ExerciseDefinition`s, allowing addition (with name prompt), editing (name via context menu), and deletion (swipe-to-delete).
-  - Each exercise navigates to `ExerciseDetailView`.
+  - Each exercise navigates to `ExerciseDetailView` with NavigationLink support for workout sessions.

 ### 5.2. `ExerciseDetailView.swift` (struct within `ContentView.swift`)

 - **Purpose:** Displays details for a selected `ExerciseDefinition`, including personal records and a list of its workouts.
 - **Functionality:**
-  - "Personal Records" card for best 1RM and best volume.
+  - "Personal Records" card for best 1RM (weighted exercises only) and best volume.
-  - Lists `WorkoutRecord`s (sorted by date descending), allowing deletion via context menu/swipe.
+  - Lists `WorkoutRecord`s (sorted by date descending) with NavigationLinks to `WorkoutSessionDetailView`.
+  - Allows deletion via context menu/swipe.
   - "Add Workout" button presents `WorkoutInputView`.

 ### 5.3. `WorkoutInputView.swift`

 - **Purpose:** Modal sheet for logging a new workout session for an exercise.
+- **Navigation:** Uses `NavigationStack` instead of `NavigationView` for proper modal behavior.
 - **Functionality:**
   - `DatePicker` for workout date.
-  - Input fields for weight and reps to add `TemporarySetEntry`s.
+  - **Bodyweight Toggle:** Option to mark exercise as bodyweight (hides weight input).
+  - **Conditional Input Fields:** Weight input shown only for weighted exercises.
+  - **Enhanced Validation:** Validates reps for all exercises, weight only for weighted exercises.
-  - Lists temporary sets (supports deletion) and displays current total volume.
+  - **Smart Display:** Lists temporary sets with appropriate labeling (bodyweight vs. weighted).
+  - **Volume Calculation:** Displays total volume with context-aware formatting (reps for bodyweight, weight×reps for weighted, "mixed" for combined).
   - Saves the `WorkoutRecord` with its `SetEntry`s.
 Input fields for weight/reps are not cleared after adding a set to facilitate easier subsequent entries.

 ### 5.4. `WorkoutHistoryListView.swift`